-- 1. A one-to-two-page autobiographical statement which will introduce the applicant to the faculty readers and help them evaluate his/her potential for success in the Th.M. program - 2.
-A three to four-page clear statement of the applicant's primary goals, and a specific proposed area, topic, or project for advanced study or research in the Th.M. program. - 3.
-A six-to eight-page sample of recent academic writing, such as an essay, an excerpt from a larger paper, or a paper written for a class assignment, that provides evidence of writing skills, the ability to engage texts and theological issues, and the ability to form a coherent argument or thesis. - 4.
-Domestic applicants to all programs, and international applicants who have lived in the U.S. for the last two years or more, must complete a background check.
-Complete information and directions may be found at http://www.upsem.edu/admissions/basic\degree\requirements/.
+&lt;sup>1.
+A one- to two-page autobiographical statement which will introduce the applicant to the faculty readers and help them evaluate his/her potential for success in the Th.M. program

+- 3. A six- to eight-page sample of recent academic writing, such as an essay, an excerpt from a larger paper, or a paper written for a class assignment, that provides evidence of writing skills, the ability to engage texts and theological issues, and the ability to form a coherent argument or thesis. - 4.
+Domestic applicants to all programs, and international applicants who have lived in the U.S. for the last two years or more, both degree and non-degree seeking, must complete a background check.
+Complete information and directions may be found at www.upsem.edu/admissions-aid/apply-now/.